Cunera van Baersdorp: Painting

-Hofstede de Groot did not identify it as a pendant of Cunera's portrait, but he wrote of Michiel's portrait:242.
+Hofstede de Groot did not identify it as a pendant of Van Baersdorp's portrait, but he wrote of Michiel's portrait:242.
 MICHIEL DE WAEL (?).
 B. 73; M. 83.
 Three-quarter-length, life size.
 He is seen in full face, and looks at the spectator.
 His right hand holds his gloves; his left hand is pressed on his hip.
 He is in black with a broad-brimmed black hat.
 He has a fresh and ruddy face.
 Brown background.
 On the bottom of the frame is a coat-of-arms, bearing a bird facing right on clouds.
 On the top of the frame is a monogram composed of the letters, C, H, R, and G. There is apparently no evidence for the identification of the sitter as M. de Wael.
 [Pendant to 243.
 Compare 282.]
 Canvas, 47 inches by 30 inches.
 See Moes, lconographia Batava, No. 8794, 3.
 Engraved by Achille Gilbert in the collection of C. Fillet.
 Exhibited at the Royal Academy Winter Exhibition, London, 1902, No. 101.
 Sale.
 (Supplementary) Utrecht, June 27, 1825, No. 153 (200 florins, with pendant).
 In the collection of Charles Fillet, Paris.
 In the possession of the London dealers Lawrie.
 In the collection of Arthur Sanderson, Edinburgh.
 In the collection of Charles Taft, Cincinnati.
 Oddly, the pendant that Hofstede de Groot did identify for this portrait, catalog number 243, had no distinguishing characteristics besides that the woman's hands were both visible, it was named "Cornelia van Baardorp", and it had been sold June 27 in Utrecht in 1825.
 This was later determined to be earlier information regarding the same portrait he included in his catalog as number 391.

-In 1974 Seymour Slive listed another painting, catalog 130, as a possible pendant, based on an attribution by W.R.
-Valentiner, but he found it doubtful, as Cunera is portrayed in a distinctively different style with her arm akimbo.
+In 1974, Seymour Slive listed another painting, catalog 130, as a possible pendant, based on an attribution by W.R.
+Valentiner, but he found it doubtful, as Van Baersdorp is portrayed in a distinctively different style with her arm akimbo.
 Slive agreed that her dress implies a date of 1625 but felt that fashions were worn for long periods and placed the painting on stylistic grounds in 1635.
 In 1989 Claus Grimm included these portraits but also did not identify them as pendants.